-rune-name (perhaps polysemically denoting the monster), burs begins the culminating stanza of Skírnir's curse. bursar here, then, are effectively invoked as a potential punishment for resisting the will of the gods; and this gives us a framework for supposing likewise that there could also be a moral dimension for the affliction of someone by a burs in the sense of an illness.
-Dronke considered that it is apt, succinct, integrating, to use the ogre-world as her [Gerðr's] hell, since proverbially Purs er kvenna kvol, 'Ogre is women's torment', Purs vældr kvinna kvillu, 'Ogre causes women's illness'.
+Skírnir mentions jotnar and tramar in his curse, but (-)burs is the most prominent monster-word, both in terms of the number of repetitions (five) and the fact that as a rune-name (perhaps polysemically denoting the monster), burs begins the culminating stanza of Skírnir's curse.
+46 Pursar here, then, are effectively invoked as a potential punishment for resisting the will of the gods; and this gives us a framework for supposing likewise that there could also be a moral dimension for the affliction of someone by a burs in the sense of an illness.

+Dronke considered that

+it is apt, succinct, integrating, to use the ogre-world as her [Gerðr's] hell, since proverbially Purs er kvenna kvǫl, 'Ogre is women's torment', Purs vældr kvinna kvillu, 'Ogre causes women's illness'.
 This is the motto applied to the p-rune in the Icelandic and Norwegian Runic Poems.
-Precisely what torment or illness of women is meant can hardly be determined, nor why a purs should cause it.
+Precisely what torment or illness of women is meant can hardly be determined, nor why a purs should cause it.47

 The comparanda which Dronke adduced are surely important, but her final statement that 'precisely what torment of illness of women is meant can hardly be determined' seems a little over-cautious (if not, indeed, coy).
-Regarding the burs as a kvilla, although our evidence is sparse, it is fairly clear that bursar were associated with causing some kind of poisonous fluid in the veins, apparently by means of (metaphorical?) projectiles, and with inflicting sár-riða.
-Frankis drew attention to the similarity of a burs causing illness with a sár-bvara, a 'wound-spear', to the phenomenon of ælfe ('elves', along with ese 'pagan gods' and hægtessan 'witches/valkyries') causing illness with scotu ('projectiles') in the Old English charm Wið færstice-to which we might add that Wið færstice envisages that the patient may have been 'on blod scoten' ('shot in the blood'), just as the Canterbury Rune-Charm is used against áðravari.49 I have admittedly taken pains elsewhere to show that Anglo-Saxon ælfe, the best-attested traditional supernatural agents of illness in our Anglo-Saxon evidence, need not have been synonymous with illness, nor necessarily aligned with monsters in our Old English medical texts.
-While I still think that my argumentation holds, the perspectives adopted in the current article discourage its dogmatic assertion or overextension, in favour of accepting a degree of ambiguity concerning the position of supernatural beings.
-It is noteworthy, then, that the symptoms associated with bursar are similar to the range attributed to the ælfe, which are most frequently associated with fevers.
+48 Regarding the burs as a kvilla, although our evidence is sparse, it is fairly clear that bursar were associated with causing some kind of poisonous fluid in the veins, apparently by means of (metaphorical?) projectiles, and with inflicting sár-riða.
+Frankis drew attention to the similarity of a burs causing illness with a sár-bvara, a 'wound-spear', to the phenomenon of ælfe ('elves', along with ese 'pagan gods' and hægtessan 'witches/valkyries') causing illness with scotu ('projectiles') in the Old English charm Wið færstice-to which we might add that Wið færstice envisages that the patient may have been 'on blod scoten' ('shot in the blood'), recalling the use of the Canterbury Rune-Charm against áðravari.
+49 I have admittedly taken pains elsewhere to show that Anglo-Saxon ælfe, the best-attested traditional supernatural agents of illness in our Anglo-Saxon evidence, need not have been synonymous with illness, nor necessarily aligned with monsters in our Old English medical texts.50 While I still think that my argumentation holds, the perspectives adopted in the current article discourage its dogmatic assertion or overextension, in favour of accepting a degree of ambiguity concerning the position of supernatural beings.51 It is noteworthy, then, that the symptoms associated with bursar are similar to the range attributed to the ælfe, which are most frequently associated with fevers.
 Despite the sparsity of the data, then, it is plausible that our two texts linking bursar with illness are roughly representative.
-Meanwhile, Skírnir's curse leaves little doubt that one sort of kvol that a burs might inflict on a woman was rape.
+Meanwhile, Skírnir's curse leaves little doubt that one sort of kvǫl that a burs might inflict on a woman was rape.
 That burs as sexual kvol might overlap conceptually with the burs as kvilla is consistent to some extent with the comparisons adduced above for the concept of monster as illness: the image of dweorgas and maran inflicting fever by riding their victims arguably has sexual connotations, while the ælfe.

-Alongside Skírnismál, another stimulating if less proximate analogue for the idea of afflictions by bursar as related to moral transgression is provided by the Finnish folkpoem Riiden synty ('The Birth/Origin of Rickets'), collected in the nineteenth century by Elias Lönnrot, and one of the main texts in the canon of Finnish folk-poetry to mention a tursas, the Finnish cognate of burs.
-Parallels for Skírnir's charm have been noted, particularly from Old Norse and Old English texts, showing that it was neither
+Alongside Skírnismál, another stimulating if less proximate analogue for the idea of afflictions by bursar as related to moral transgression is provided by the Finnish folkpoem Riiden synty ('The Birth/Origin of Rickets'), collected in the nineteenth century

-Cf. the polysemy of kostr in stanza 30: LARRINGTON (1992), p.
+46 Cf. the polysemy of kostr in stanza 30: LARRINGTON (1992), p.
 9.